 Before, for example, remote workstation is decided to take the right to give command control, remote workstation first need to check the status of local permissive status bit.
 If the value of local permissive status is 0, then remote workstation can procced the process to take the right for command control.
 And if the value of local permissive status is 1, then remote workstation will not be allowed to take the right for command control.
 And vice versa for local workstation.

 This Authorization for control command right will be used between SCADA System workstation and Another system workstation.
 And also, between SCADA System OCC Workstation and SCADA System Local workstation.

+Who has higher priority?
+Not explained.
+The the explanation more simpler.
+The simple logic diagam and table will be adequate.

 Operation Control Hirarchy